 Water management and the capability of the existing license and bore to facilitate the development of a synthetic turf and grass pitches; and

 Harold Rossiter’s only road access is via Kent Street, which minimises the interface with surrounding residential development; however Kent Street carries a high volume of traffic as it is the main thoroughfare connecting Albany Highway and Curtin University.
 It also experiences substantial unauthorised parking along the boundary of the reserve from current uses.
-See Page 105
+See Page 6 of the Business Case.

 Harold Rossiter is considered a highly utilised reserve within the ToVP not only for its quality sporting playing fields but for active and passive recreation purists (such as walking and dog exercises) as well.
 The reserve is a hive of activity each week day with local residents who consider the reserve an important open space for their health and social wellbeing.
-See Page 105
+See Page 6 of the Business Case.

 According to the Business Plan, was Harold Rossiter recommended as the most suitable site available?

 Summary of Site Analysis: On the completion of the site and the revised site selection analysis it has become apparent that Harold Rossiter is not the most appropriate site, scoring a total of 26 indicating the risk of pursuing the site is much higher than others assessed.
-See Page 111
+See Page 12 of the Business Case.

 According to the Business Plan, what will happen to sporting clubs currently using Harold Rossiter park?

 The current soccer club has a long history with Harold Rossiter and currently has two teams training and competing on the reserve.
 The ToVP has numerous requests from soccer clubs for reserve allocation and is unable to cater for this demand.
-See Page 109
+See Page 10 of the Business Case.

 If the soccer club is displaced there is no identified alternative reserve within the ToVP to relocate them to.
-See Page 109
+See Page 10 of the Business Case.

 According to the Business Plan, what will happen if the development of a synthetic turf hockey field at Harold Rossiter does not proceed?

 If development of a synthetic hockey turf at Harold Rossiter does not proceed, it is recommended that the ToVP pursue the option to develop a synthetic hockey facility for the VPXHC at an alternative site in partnership with a neighbouring local government as this option provides the greatest growth potential for the club and ongoing viability for hockey within the area.
-See Page 102
+See Page iii of the Business Case.

 According to the Business Plan, what investigations need to take place before approval is given to install a hockey field having a synthetic turf surface?

 Harold Rossiter is home to a number of mature trees that are used for feeding and breeding by various fauna.
 Removal of any native vegetation and trees, which are a food and breeding source for Black Cockatoos requires investigation and State and Federal Approvals under the EPBC Act.
-See Page 108
+See Page 9 of the Business Case.

 Water management: Inevitably the use of water will be a key determinant of whether a site can or cannot be developed for synthetic turf provision.
 Harold Rossiter Water Licence is currently at capacity and is likely to be put under further pressure with the change in use and quality of service.
-See Page 115
+See Page 16 of the Business Case.

 According to the Business Plan, why should the installation of a hockey field having a synthetic turf surface not proceed immediately?

 There is a high level of recreational use within the site and surrounding Kensington Bushland.
-See Page 108
+See Page 9 of the Business Case.

 Current lighting is not suitable for night competition; further construction of lights may cause neighbourhood concern due to increased lighting within the area.
-See Page 109
+See Page 10 of the Business Case.

 The ToVP have not conducted a traffic and or noise impact assessment to ascertain if the introduction of a synthetic turf hockey facility, which would have significantly higher use than current facilities, would have an impact on surrounding land uses and fauna.
-See Page 109
+See Page 10 of the Business Case.

 According to the Business Plan, what other sites have been identified as potentially suitable for the development of a synthetic turf hockey field?

 The Harold Rossiter Reserve Feasibility Study, September 2009 and the ToVP Sport and Recreation Facilities Strategy November 2013, both recommended that an alternative site to Harold Rossiter be considered within the ToVP to develop a synthetic hockey facility.
-See Page 114
+See Page 15 of the Business Case.

 The City of Belmont is willing to discuss the possibility of working with the ToVP to develop a synthetic hockey facility at their sport and recreation precinct – 400 Abernethy Rd Belmont.
-See Page 120
+See Page 21 of the Business Case.

 A site selection process was undertaken by the ToVP during the pre-feasibility study, which identified a number of potential options; however as the purpose of this Business Case is to assess Harold Rossiter Reserve as the VPSHC’s preferred location, the alternatives have not been fully explored.
-See Page 109
+See Page 10 of the Business Case.

 NOTE: The Risk Assessment concluded that of the twelve possible options, nine were assessed as presenting lower risks than Harold Rossiter, and two were assessed as presenting an equal risk